A2osX/A2osX/.Docs/Glossary.md

 **K**: Abbreviation for the prefix kilo-, meaning 1024.
 A kilobyte (expressed as 1K) of memory is 1,024 memory locations.
 See kilobyte.

 **kernel**: The central part of an operating system.
 ProDOS is the kernel of the Apple operating system.
+The A2osX "Kernel" is the core process that manages all other processes and handles task switching between processes and overall memory management.

 **key block**: The first block in any ProDOS file.